booyaa/booyaa.github.io/blog/2019-0011-aws-devops-pro-certification-code-commit.md

 The `targets` switch requires the repository name (hello-codecommit) and the branch you're raising a pull request for (feature/index-markup).

+Finally let's teardown `aws codecommit delete-repository --repository-name hello-codecommit-ui`, you'll get back the `repositoryId` if you were successful.

 ## API and CLI features and verbs

 **Features**